-Thousands of Americans have now turned to day trading to alleviate their boredom and bring in some much-needed income – especially those who’ve lost their primary sources of income due to economic upheaval.
+Thousands of Americans have now turned to day trading during covid to alleviate their boredom and bring in some much-needed income – especially those who’ve lost their primary sources of income due to economic upheaval.

 Let’s assess the arguments that day trading advocates are using to justify their actions in the times of the coronavirus.

 There’s also an element of desperation involved in this reasoning.
-The recent explosion in day trading is partly because of increasing financial strain in the US and beyond as people look to meet their aspirations on tightening budgets.
+The recent explosion in day trading is partly because of increasing financial strain in the US and beyond.
+People look to meet their aspirations on tightening budgets.

-Experts consider day trading to be as much of a gamble as it is an investment, warning that losses are particularly likely in an economy fraught with unprecedented and unpredictable pandemic-related risks.
+Experts consider day trading to be as much of a gamble as it is an investment.
+Warning that losses are particularly likely in an economy fraught with unprecedented and unpredictable pandemic-related risks.

 Still, there are many pro investors who adhere to day trading strategies.
-They offer services to customers and work on a recurring subscription model to make their money, issuing trade alerts constantly throughout each day.
+They offer services to customers and work on a recurring subscription model to make their money.
+Usually issuing trade alerts constantly throughout each day.

 Most of them can trade on either side of the market—that is, on stocks either increasing or decreasing in value.
-Long-term investors would generally choose not to follow this model, and this makes day traders appear especially skilled amid bear markets.
+Long-term investors would generally choose not to follow this model.
+And this makes day traders appear especially skilled amid bear markets.
 On closer inspection, this approach tells a different story.

 Day traders run into numerous issues during their day-to-day trading activities, which may be exacerbated by current market fluctuations.

 These pervasive challenges include:

-Last but not least, day traders will never be able to secure the massive long-term return potential of the stocks they buy.
-Their downsides may be limited compared to longer investors’ during bear markets.
+Last but not least.
+Day traders will never be able to secure the massive long-term return potential of the stocks they buy.
+Their downsides may be less in comparison to longer investors during bear markets.

-Day trading may seem like an inviting way to make money during the pandemic, but it won’t produce success for everyone.
+Day trading may seem like an inviting way to make money during the pandemic.
+It won’t produce success for everyone.
 Although trades play out in a single day and the process is fast-moving.

 A few traders will prove lucky, but the majority could lose significant sums of money if they don’t tread carefully.

-A safer option to consider in 2020 is to handle the financial obstacles you’re facing right now, and then to hunt for promising buy-and-hold stocks that will aid you in finding lasting financial success.
+A safer option to consider in 2021 is to handle the financial obstacles you’re facing right now, and then to hunt for promising buy-and-hold stocks that will aid you in finding lasting financial success.